Alby Roberts: Career as an all-rounder

 Roberts' form fell away in 1932–33 and he did not play in the Tests against England.
 He spent the 1933 English season playing as a professional for Church in the Lancashire League, scoring 615 runs at 26.73 and taking 59 wickets with his medium-pace bowling at 14.72.
 Thereafter he played as an all-rounder.
 In 1935–36 he played in three of the four (non-Test) matches for New Zealand against the touring MCC side, batting at seven or eight and opening the bowling.
 In the match in Wellington he made the top score of 75 not out, then took 3 for 33 and 3 for 39 as MCC narrowly avoided defeat.

 He toured England in 1937, making 510 runs at 24.28 and taking 62 wickets at 26.20.
 In the Tests he led the batting averages with 142 runs at 47.33, with a top score of 66 not out in the First Test, and took seven wickets at 29.85.
 He missed the second of the three Tests with a shoulder injury.
 Wisden described him as "an extremely useful member of the side, especially as he was a brilliant slip.
 Moreover he had a way of getting runs when they were wanted".

 Playing for Riccarton in senior Christchurch cricket in March 1938, Roberts scored 214 not out in a little over two hours, with 10 sixes and 24 fours.
 He continued to play for Canterbury, then after World War II he played for Otago, continuing until the age of 41.
 He scored his third and last first-class century against Canterbury in 1946–47, when he saved the match for Otago with 44 and 110 not out.
 At the time of his retirement he held the record for the number of Plunket Shield matches played: 44.

 Assessment

-Dick Brittenden called Roberts a "diverting mass of contradictions": "He took his magnificent athletic slip catches, he could hit with primitive force, and when he bowled, his out-swinger whipped away like a live thing.
+In his book New Zealand Cricketers, the New Zealand cricket writer Dick Brittenden called Roberts a "diverting mass of contradictions": "He took his magnificent athletic slip catches, he could hit with primitive force, and when he bowled, his out-swinger whipped away like a live thing.
 Yet he always looked tired, half asleep, absolutely casual and relaxed."